-When you apply for a £100 loan direct from a lender, they will only offer you their own financial products and deals if your request for finance is approved.
+When you apply for a £100 loan with a direct lender, they will only offer you their own financial products and deals if your request for finance is approved.
 Each lender will run a hard credit search on you.
 And remember the more hard searches on your file in a short space of time, the harder it may become to access the finance that you need.

 If you apply via a broker, they will match you to the lenders most likely to say "yes" to your application.
 They'll contact each of these lenders in turn with your details.
 Each one contacted runs a soft credit search on you with no effect on your credit score.
 If one of the lenders approached has indicated they may accept your application, your broker will then re-direct you to their website for you to complete the full application form.

 Once you've done that, the lender runs a hard credit search on you.

-If your online application to borrow £100 is approved (either directly or via a broker), your lender will first share with you the following important information:
+If your online application to borrow £100 is approved, your lender will first share with you the following important information:

 They'll also display their schedule of fees.
 The fees you may have to pay are:

 If you are happy with the details of your loan, let the lender know by clicking the appropriate button on their website.
 They'll then present you with their terms and conditions of borrowing.
 The terms and conditions show what your responsibilities to the lender are and what their responsibilities are to you.

 If you agree to the terms and conditions, please click the appropriate button on the lender's website.
 A new, legal credit agreement will then be created between you and your lender.

 Payout of the funds is generally very quick.
 Because people needing small loans generally need the cash in a hurry, the funds may be in your bank account within minutes* (although it may take a few hours depending on who the lender is).
 It will also depend on your bank processing times and the time it takes to accept incoming transfers.